skybluecircles/driver-telematics-analysis/README.md

 $ bin/features 1
 ```

-This will amalgamate the features for each of a given driver's trips into single files.
+This will amalgamate the features for each of a given driver's trips into single csv.

 ```
-$ ls $DTA_DATA/driver/1
+$ head $DTA_DATA/driver/1/features.csv
-$ cat $DTA_DATA/driver/1/width     # just one example
 ```

-### Description
+### CSV Columns
-Currently, our features contain:

 <dl>
   <dt>distance</dt>